-I’ve done posts on questions to ask when choosing a college (part one, part two), but it can be difficult to decide what colleges to tour in the first place.
+I’ve done posts on questions to ask when choosing a college, but it can be difficult to decide what colleges to tour in the first place.
 In a state like Virginia, there can be dozens of options, and all of them can start to look the same after a while.
 Here are ten people to talk to when first sorting out college choices.

 State department for the blind and visually impaired

 Often times, these departments have a small list of colleges that students have attended and found great success in doing so.
 While it wasn’t an official list of any sort, I was recommended about five colleges this way, and I ended up choosing one of the ones on their list!